Legends & Lattes

 Legends & Lattes is a fantasy novel written by American author Travis Baldree.
-It was first published by Cryptid Press in February 22, 2022; a second edition was issued in trade paperback by Tor Books in November of the same year, with the first British edition issued in hardcover and ebook by Tor UK in the same month.
+It was first published by Cryptid Press on February 22, 2022; a second edition was issued in trade paperback by Tor Books in November of the same year, with the first British edition issued in hardcover and ebook by Tor UK in the same month.
 The second edition includes an added prequel story, "Pages to Fill: A Legends & Lattes Story".

 The novel was a finalist for the 2022 Goodreads Choice Award for Best Fantasy, the 2023 Nebula Award for Best Novel, and the 2023 Hugo Award for Best Novel.

 The prequel Bookshops and Bonedust was published in November 2023.